Theatre Strike Force: Apprentice Group

 The Apprentice Group, or "A.G.", is the beginner's long form team within TSF.
 It is geared mainly towards students who have little to no experience with long form improv and serves to teach the basics of improv through introductory forms.
 Almost everyone that has ever been in the Sunday Group has learned their craft in the Apprentice Group.
 Specializing in their own quick-paced style of long-form, the Apprentice Group performs both with Theatre Strike Force's other house teams and on their own.
 The Apprentice Group is currently directed by Aimee Sinclair.

 TSF Sketch

-Founded by Erik Voss and Filup Molina in January 2008, TSF Sketch is a team of comedy writers that meets weekly to collaborate in developing ideas and writing sketches.
+Founded January 2008, TSF Sketch is a team of comedy writers that meets weekly to collaborate in developing ideas and writing sketches.
 Their mission is to provide Theatre Strike Force with a flow of sketches to use to entertain audiences in the local Gainesville community and beyond.
 TSF Sketch is not currently active.